ianmabie/appbot-review-display-dash/README.md

 - **Main View**: Displays the 100 most recent reviews in a responsive grid layout
 - **Filter Toggle**: Switch between viewing all reviews or only 5-star reviews
-- **Hide Reviews**: Click the × button on any review card to hide it (state persists)
+- **Hide Reviews**: Click the × button on any review card to hide it (session-based)
-- **Real-time Updates**: New reviews trigger confetti animation and automatic refresh
+- **Hourly Updates**: Dashboard automatically refreshes every hour with countdown timer
 - **Auto-hide**: Reviews containing "test" or "appbot" are automatically hidden

 ## API Endpoints